theforeman/foreman_azure_rm/README.md

 ## Configuration
 Go to **Infrastructure > Compute Resources** and click on "New Compute Resource".

-Choose the **AzureRM provider**, and fill in all the fields.
+Choose the **Azure Resource Manager provider**, and fill in all the fields.
 You need a Subscription ID, Tenant ID, Client ID and a Client Secret which you can generate from your [Microsoft Azure subscription](https://docs.bmc.com/docs/cloudlifecyclemanagement/46/setting-up-a-tenant-id-client-id-and-client-secret-for-azure-resource-manager-provisioning-669202145.html#SettingupaTenantID,ClientID,andClientSecretforAzureResourceManagerprovisioning-SetupTenantIDPrereqPrerequisites)

 That's it.
-You're now ready to create and manage Azure resources in your new AzureRM compute resource.
+You're now ready to create and manage Azure resources in your new Azure Resource Manager compute resource.
 You should see something like this in the Compute Resource page:

 ![](https://i.imgur.com/9J7tPJa.png)